elastic/observability-docs/README.md

 ## Build

+To build the docs:

+.
+Check out the `elastic/docs` repository, along with any repositories that contain source files.
-To build the docs, the `elastic/docs` repository has to be checked out.
-To build the observabilty docs and open it in the browser, run the following command:
+.
+Run the `build_docs` script, passing in the path to the `index.asciidoc` and resource paths to other repos that contain source files.
+For example, to build the Observability Guide and open it in the browser, run:

 ```
 ../docs/build_docs --doc ./docs/en/observability/index.asciidoc --chunk 1 --resource ../beats/libbeat/docs --resource ../apm-server/docs/guide --open